jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 I have tried to use as few tools and helpers as possible to demonstrate a UI testing framework using only selenium-webdriver and chromedriver.
 And coding will be in JavaScript, though what follows can be done in other programming languages.
 The only either requirement is having Node and Git installed.

+The assumption is you have set up accounts on Github - you can use you GitHub credentials to login to both Travis-CI and Netlify when the time comes.

 # Create a repo on github
 [Go to GitHub](https://github.com)